MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**

 To resolve, wait for some time and retry.
-If issue exists even after fixing portal/ ARM issue, report to Development Team.
+If issue exists even after fixing portal/ ARM issue, report to development team.

-### Issue: Patching or scaling operation is already in progress, try again after sometime.
+### Issue: Patching or scaling operation is already in progress, try again after some time.

 **Cause**